-The Project entitled Towards a Global Humanities seeks to explore concerns of human populations that have histories of exclusion and marginalization from the production and practice of dominant knowledges.
+The Project entitled Towards a Global Humanities explores concerns of human populations that have histories of exclusion and marginalization from the production and practice of dominant knowledges.
 The project both adds to and interrogates dominant discourses within the Humanities.
 Its objective is to construct a wider sense of the possibilities of what the human might look like and to engage in comparative understandings of worldviews, ways of life, and ways of knowing.
 In doing this, the project reworks conventional narratives about the invention of the human as an object of study while exploring questions of difference, the character of human classification systems, and systems of values.
 The project is a comparative one and demands both intradisciplinary and interdisciplinary conversations.

 Gender, Modern China and the Transnational Humanities